Information about Induction of Labour

 Can I choose not to be induced?

 After considering all the facts around IOL, if you decide you do not want to be induced, you should tell your midwife.
-You can be offered an appointment to attend hospital so we can check that you and your baby are well.
-There will be an opportunity to discuss with a midwife or doctor why you do not want to be induced and a plan will be put into place to support your decision.
+You can be offered an appointment to attend hospital so we can check that you and your baby are well and there will be an opportunity to discuss with a midwife or doctor your decision not to be induced.

 Membrane Sweep (stretch and sweep)